waqaarahmed/GoogleMapsScrapper/README.md

 - Modify Scraping Parameters: Adjust the number of reviews to scrape and the Google Maps link to target specific listings or locations.

 - Enhance Error Handling: Extend error handling mechanisms to handle additional edge cases or unexpected behavior during scraping.

+## Maintenance

+- Update Dependencies: Periodically check for updates to Selenium WebDriver and Chrome Driver to ensure compatibility with the latest browser versions.

+- Monitor Google Maps Changes: Keep an eye on changes to the Google Maps interface that may impact the scraping process, and make necessary adjustments to the script.